kcpals/PyBer_Analysis/README.md

 * Jupyter Notebook

 ## Results
-The results of the analysis show some fairly distinct ups and downs in both the urban and Suburban city types.
-Conversely, the fares in rural areas are more constant.
+The results of the analysis show some fairly distinct ups and downs in both the Urban and Suburban city types.
+Conversely, the fares in Rural areas are more constant.
 Some interesting information was found during the analysis on totals per city type.
 They are as follows:

 **Total Rides:**